 As a sheep farmer, the best way to protect yourself from biosecurity risks is to keep diseases, pests and weeds off your property.
-Always insist on a properly completed National Sheep Health Statement and National Vendor Declaration when purchasing or agisting stock, offering sheep for sale, and when mandated by interstate movement requirements.
+Always insist on a properly completed National Sheep Health Declaration and National Vendor Declaration when purchasing or agisting stock, offering sheep for sale, and when mandated by interstate movement requirements.

 Sheep may be affected by Johne’s disease—see the National Johne’s Disease Project.

 The single biggest threat to the sheep industry’s sustainability is an outbreak of an emergency animal disease.
 The Sheepmeat Council of